tozd/docker-meteor/README.md

 - `ubuntu-focal-*`: Meteor versions using Ubuntu 20.04 LTS (Focal) as base
 - `ubuntu-jammy-*`: Meteor versions using Ubuntu 22.04 LTS (Jammy) as base

+Some versions are not build because [they have issues](./blocklist.txt).

 ## Volumes

 - `/var/log/meteor`: log files